-All of the garden tools we stock here at Quickcrop are ones that we each use ourselves on a regular basis.
-As every gardener knows; you always come back to the same trusted equipment that you can depend on for all those jobs around the garden.
-Every year we grow thousands of vegetable seedlings in our plant nurseries for you guys to grow but we also manage two large gardens for plant trials and to feed our hungry families and friends.
-We have sourced and are constantly updating a selection of trusted garden tools from tool makers who make quality gardening implements that we can depend on in our own gardens and down at the Quickcrop nurseries.
-From many years in the business and a lot longer in the garden we started with what we consider to be the best garden tools and equipment for vegetable growers and added to that a range of tools for ornamental, general gardening, and even landscaping.
-Our tool shop contains a carefully curated selection lifetime quality and heavy duty Barrows & Trolleys, Digging, Harvesting, Maintenance, Planting, Pruning, Weeding, and Woodcutting tools to make the job at hand that much easier.
-We also have a Garden Equipment section that contains safety gear, tool maintenance equipment and more.
-From garden forks to pruners and from wheelbarrows to secateurs our online garden tool shop stocks the tools we find the best for proper results, ease of use and crucially, long life.
+All of the garden tools we stock here at Quickcrop are ones that we use ourselves on a regular basis.
+As every gardener knows, you always come back to the same trusted equipment you can depend on for all those jobs around the garden.
+Every year we grow thousands of vegetable seedlings in our plant nurseries for you guys, but we also manage two large gardens for plant trials.
+We have sourced (and are constantly updating) a selection of trusted and dependable garden tools from tool makers who make quality gardening implements.

-Digging Tools Chillington garden tools form the cornerstone of our list, they were the first range we stocked and one we are always proud to sell.
-All Chillington digging tools use the same design where the cutting or digging blade is at right angles to the tool handle, they are a mattock style which has been around for thousands of years.
-The advantage of a mattock type tool is the right angled head gives you leverage making digging and clearing a whole lot easier.
-You will find the Chillington heavy duty hoe unsurpassed in speed for opening new ground while the Canterbury Garden Fork Hoe is one of the most versatile tools you will ever own.
-Have a look at our video on the these excellent gardening tools below.
+Digging Tools Chillington garden tools form the cornerstone of our list.
+They were the first range we stocked and one we are always proud to sell.
+All Chillington digging tools use the same design where the cutting or digging blade is at right angles to the tool handle.
+They are a mattock style which has been around for thousands of years.
+The advantage of a mattock-type tool is that the right angled head gives you leverage, making digging and clearing a whole lot easier.
+You will find the Chillington heavy-duty hoe unbeatably fast at opening new ground, while the Canterbury Garden Fork Hoe is one of the most versatile tools you will ever own.
+Have a look at our video on these excellent gardening tools below.

 Pruning tools There are many jobs around the fruit and vegetable garden where a good set of secateurs comes in to its own.
-If you grow fruit bushes like raspberries, gooseberries or blackcurrants or tree fruit like apples or plums they will all benefit from a careful annual pruning.
-We stock the very best with the 'Felco' range of secateurs and pruners which really are tools for life with bullet proof construction and replaceable blades.
-Our pruning range also includes an excellent bypass secateurs from Bahco as well as a pruning saw, garden loppers and the incredible ratchet pruner for heavy work.
+If you grow fruit bushes like raspberries, gooseberries or blackcurrants - or tree fruit like apples or plums - they will all benefit from a careful annual pruning.
+We stock the very best with the 'Felco' range of secateurs and pruners.
+They really are tools for life with bullet proof construction and replaceable blades.
+Our pruning range also includes an excellent bypass secateurs from Bahco, as well as a pruning saw, garden loppers and the incredible ratchet pruner for heavy work.

-Garden maintenance tools A vegetable garden always needs some maintenance to keep things ship shape so we've included a range of rakes, shovels, shears, long handled shears and other handy to tools to help keep things under control.
-My hands down favourite garden maintenance tool is the 'Golden Gark' shovel and rake which is a new lightweight tool that deals with a multitude of tasks.
-I use the 'Gark' to quickly clean up weeds after hoeing as it lifts the weeds while letting the valuable soil drop through the rake tines and for clearing up Autumn leaves which it is exceptionally good at, it really is a garden multi tool.
+Garden maintenance tools A vegetable garden always needs some maintenance to keep things ship-shape so we've included a range of rakes, shovels, shears, long-handled shears and other handy tools.
+My hands-down favourite garden maintenance tool is the 'Golden Gark' shovel and rake.
+It's a new lightweight tool that deals with a host of tasks.
+I use the 'Gark' to quickly clean up weeds after hoeing as it lifts the weeds while letting the valuable soil drop through the rake tines.
+It's also exceptionally good at clearing up Autumn leaves.
+It really is a garden multi tool.

 Our Top Tool Brands

-Greenman Tools A traditional family owned business making garden tools of exceptional quality.
-The latest range has been inspired by the tools manufactured by the great grandfather of the latest generation of the Greenman family and display a build quality and attention to detail from an era when time moved a whole lot slower.
+Greenman Tools A traditional family-owned business making garden tools of exceptional quality.
+The latest range has been inspired by the tools manufactured by the great grandfather of the latest generation of the Greenman family.
+They display a build quality and attention to detail from an era when time moved a whole lot slower.
 Look after your Greenman tools and they will last a lifetime.

 Chillington Tools The Chillington Tool Company has been supplying the agricultural and construction industries with quality hot forged Hoes and Forks for over one hundred years.
 Using Quality high carbon steel, Chillington sets the highest standard for quality worldwide.
 Chillington tools are ideally suited to the toughest work and are excellent for clearing and cultivating with their perfectly weighted heads and heavy duty constriction.